ConsolidatedSky/NEFARAM/README.md

 ## Final Steps - Ingame
 ### Initial Actions
 After creating your character (NEEDS to be a woman), wait until there's no more messages appearing on the top left (can take a couple minutes).
 Then Go to MCM>MCM Recorder>Click on NEFARAM and follow the Instructions>Click Run Recording.
 You will get messages on the top left again and even some popups appearing.
-This part can take up to 5 minutes, And even if nothing seems to be happening, something is happening.
+This part can take several minutes, And even if nothing seems to be happening, something is happening.
 Wait until the Popup "NEFARAM has finished playing" appears.

 ### Some functions could not be recorded to MCM Recorder, so you have to do it manually :
 MCM>Wetfuction Redux>Target>Select target (your character name)>Then a bit under Start Effect